What is PPC? Learn the Basics & Advanced Skills to Successful PPC CampaignAlfred

 It is not a necessity that you advertise just on the Google search engine and the Bing search engine, although, most of the PPC action happens on the search engines.
 These companies also allow content publishers to publish ads for generating revenue.
 This is why you see AdSense ads on many content websites.

-AdSense is used by Google to allow advertisers promote their products and services on other websites.
+AdSense is used by Google to allow digital marketing agencies promote their products and services on other websites.
 For example, you can have your ad featured on Huffington Post or New York Times if they publish AdSense ads.
 When people click on ads on these publications, although the advertiser pays Google, some part of the revenue also goes to these publications as an incentive.

 Getting started with Google AdWords